Blog /

 Driver education requiredNo

-South Dakota uses a fixed window: 10 PM to 6 AM.
-No guessing about sunset times.
+South Dakota uses fixed hours for the night driving window: 10 PM to 6 AM.
+No need to look up sunset times.
 Any driving during that window counts toward your 10 night hours.

 Bad weather driving

-You’ll need 10 hours of driving in bad weather.
+You need 10 hours in bad weather.
 Rain, snow, sleet, fog, or heavy wind all qualify.
-Don’t try to force it by driving in dangerous conditions.
-Just don’t skip a practice session because it’s drizzling, either.
+You can’t control the weather, so don’t skip practice just because it’s drizzling — that’s actually exactly when you should go out.

 Curfew restrictions

 Permit holders in South Dakota can’t drive between 10 PM and 6 AM.
-This is a hard rule, not a suggestion.
-Getting pulled over during curfew hours with a learner’s permit can mean a citation.
+This is enforced.
+Getting caught driving during restricted hours with a learner’s permit can mean a ticket and could push back your license date.

 How many supervised driving hours does South Dakota require?

-South Dakota requires 50 total supervised driving hours, with 10 of those at night.
+South Dakota requires 50 total supervised driving hours.
+10 must be at night and 40 during the day.

 What counts as night driving in South Dakota?

 Night driving in South Dakota is defined as 10 pm to 6 am.
-You’ll need 10 hours of night driving.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in South Dakota?

-You’ll need to hold your learner’s permit for at least 9 months before you can apply for your license.
+You must hold your learner’s permit for at least 9 months in South Dakota before you can take your road test.